geopm/geopm/service/integration/README.md

 `geopm/integration/test`.
 Some of these tests may use the GEOPM service on a system where it is required.

-The unit tests for the C++ files in `geopm/service/src` are located in `geopm/test` along with the unit tests for the files in `geopm/src`.
+The unit tests for the C++ files in `geopm/service/src` are located in `geopm/service/test`.
+The unit tests for the C++ files in `geopm/src` are located in `geopm/test`.
-In the future it may make sense to split the unit tests in to two directories so that the service subdirectory is fully independent.
+We have split the unit tests in to two directories so that the service subdirectory is fully independent.

 The unit tests for the geopmdpy module are located in `geopm/service/geopmdpy_test`.